Transformation Patterns

 What We See

-Established service companies watching win rates decline and sales cycles lengthen.
+Established service company watching win rates decline and sales cycles lengthen.
 Loyal clients cutting budgets.
 New prospects choosing cheaper alternatives.
 The response is predictable: more sales pressure, more proposals, more discounting.
 Sales teams are exhausted from pushing harder while achieving less.
 Leadership questions whether the market has fundamentally changed.

 The Real Challenge